Coltsmind History, Family Crest & Coats of Arms

 Early History of the Coltsmind family

-Another 157 words (11 lines of text) covering the years 1585, 1667 and 1668 are included under the topic Early Coltsmind History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Coltsmind research.
+Another 79 words (6 lines of text) covering the years 1585, 1667 and 1668 are included under the topic Early Coltsmind History in all our PDF Extended History products and printed products wherever possible.

 Coltsmind Spelling Variations

 In the Middle Ages many people were recorded under different spellings each time their name was written down.
 Research on the Coltsmind family name revealed numerous spelling variations, including Garry, Garrihy, Hare, O'Hare, O'Heihir, MacGarry and others.

 Early Notables of the Coltsmind family (pre 1700)